ENG 360 – The Grand Tour Then and Now

 Cultural Exploration and Adaptation

 • Students will critically examine the Grand Tourists’ perspectives.
 They will ponder questions such as: “Who had the privilege to embark on these journeys?
-What criteria defined an attraction?
+What criteria define an attraction?
 And who held the authority in determining what constituted a noteworthy destination?”
 This inquiry will offer valuable insights into the socio-cultural dynamics of travel during that era.

 • Students will scrutinize the inquiries about the Grand Tourists’ viewpoints, utilizing them as a lens to assess their own holistic personal growth and development.
 This introspective process encourages a critical reflection on the transformative potential of travel experiences, fostering a deeper understanding of self- and cross-cultural awareness.